 As with any addiction Ritalin abuse has to be treated.
 Many rehabilitation centers offer both inpatient facilities and outpatient treatment.
 If one can’t get into rehab, consider doing some research on sober living facilities.
 Otherwise, one might want to consider participation in support programs.

 Rehabilitate From a Ritalin Addiction

 First, a Ritalin addiction treatment begins with detoxification.
-This process is where you go without Ritalin.
-Meanwhile, medical professionals will keep track of your withdrawal symptoms.
+Meanwhile, medical professionals will keep withdrawal symptoms on track.
 With Ritalin, the detox process can last anything from three days to a week.
 Some rehabilitation facilities will prescribe sleeping aids or anti-anxiety medication.
 This is along with vitamins and healthy nutrition.

 Next, addicts will begin interacting with counselors during individual and group therapy.
 Therapy helps an addict get to the heart of their addiction.
 They will learn to understand their new behavior now that they aren’t using Ritalin any longer.